onap/vnfrqts-requirements/docs/Chapter7.rst

-1. When ONAP receives a request for an action for a Chef Managed VNF, it retrieves the corresponding template (based on **action** and **VNF)** from its database and sets necessary values in the “Environment”, “Node” and “NodeList” keys (if present) from either the payload of the received action or internal data.
+1. When ONAP receives a request for an action for a Chef Managed VNF, it retrieves the corresponding template (based on **action** and **VNF)** from its database and sets necessary values in the "Environment", "Node" and "NodeList" keys (if present) from either the payload of the received action or internal data.

-2. If “Environment” key is present in the updated template, it posts the corresponding JSON dictionary to the appropriate Environment object REST endpoint on the Chef Server thus updating the Environment attributes on the Chef Server.
+2. If "Environment" key is present in the updated template, it posts the corresponding JSON dictionary to the appropriate Environment object REST endpoint on the Chef Server thus updating the Environment attributes on the Chef Server.

-3. Next, it creates a Node Object from the “Node” JSON dictionary for all elements listed in the NodeList (using the FQDN to construct the endpoint) by replicating it  [2]_.
+3. Next, it creates a Node Object from the "Node" JSON dictionary for all elements listed in the NodeList (using the FQDN to construct the endpoint) by replicating it  [2]_.
 As part of this process, it will set the name field in each Node Object to the corresponding FQDN.